Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 lift of a given size.
 First, you determine the minimum lift you care about (the [minimum detectable effect](/statistics/sample-size-calculator/mde), or MDE) for _each metric_ you're going to observe in the experiment.
-Then, you you can use a tool like Eppo's
+Then, you can use a tool like Eppo's
 [Sample Size Calculator](/statistics/sample-size-calculator)
 to get the estimated sample size needed to detect that MDE.